RobertBendun/musique/build_instructions.md

 $ make os=windows
 ```

-will create `bin/musique.exe` that can be used on x86_64 Windows operating systems.
+will create `bin/musique.exe` that can be used on x86_64 Windows operating systems or use included Dockerfile